 It’s important to know what is at the top (and conversely, at the bottom) of what constitutes good quality scientific evidence.
 Again, some people tend to make all evidence published in a medical or scientific journal as equivalent.
 Nothing could be further from the truth.

-If you’re pushing an agenda denying global warming or claiming GMO dangers, then it makes for better reading to attempt to show that there’s some equivalence in all of the “scientific” sources.
+If you’re pushing an agenda denying global warming or claiming dangers from GMOs or that vaccines cause autism, then you want to attempt to show that there’s some equivalence in all of the “scientific” sources.
 The writer can then proclaim “the debate is still ongoing.
-Next up, have we found sasquatch?”
+Next, have we found sasquatch?”

 The BBC has stated that it “wishes to emphasise the importance of attempting to establish where the weight of scientific agreement may be found and make that clear to audiences.”
 They want to give due weight to the scientific consensus and move away from perpetrating the belief that being impartial means giving equal credence to both “sides” of an issue.
 One win for science.

 In fact, some evidence is better than others.
 Some of the evidence is actually a lot better than others.
-So let’s start at the bottom, and work our way up.
-(Please note that most of this discussion focuses on medical research, so if the discussion is about anthropogenic climate change, the hierarchy is somewhat different.)
+So let’s start at the bottom, and work our way up (see Note 1).

 We’ll start with Natural News written by Mike Adams, aka the Health Ranger.
 Let me make this clear, Natural News is a foul, fetid, putrid, nuclear sewer of information, which befouls any real science with lies.
 There is almost nothing published there that would qualify as scientifically accurate or responsible.
-It’s too bad that Google’s banning of Natural News was only temporary.
+Even YouTube has blocked Natural News from posting it’s fake science videos.

 Anyone who uses these types of sites as a source for anything in a discussion about medical science loses the discussion without any further deliberation.
-In other words, if you ever use a link or quote from these types of websites, there is no further discussion.
+In other words, if you ever use a link or quote from these types of websites, you actually have provided 0 evidence of anything.
 We are done.